Experience is not what happens to you- it’s how you interpret what happens to you

 This continuous adaptation to change has also proven to increase the benefits of physical exercise.
 Training on natural surfaces such as trail running or mountain biking instead of treadmills or riding a stationary bike utilizes more muscles due to the continuous re-balancing needed to keep us upright.

 Curveballs are a part of life.
 Unfortunately, we cannot find emotional balance when we spiral out of control.
-Seeing the light when we live in uncertainty, anger, and blame is impossible.
+Seeing the light when we live in uncertainty, anger, or blame is impossible.
 Lurking just below the surface of reason, these emotions strangle our inner well-being and feel all-consuming.
 If allowed, this indulged state of mind will steal our joy and centeredness.

 The key is not to allow them to knock us off course.

-As an example, last week, I planned on going for a hike.
-Instead, I had arranged to meet a friend, woke up early, and was about to leave the house when I got a phone call that there was a problem with work that needed my immediate attention.
+As an example, I planned on going for a hike.
+I had arranged to meet a friend, woke up early, and was about to leave the house when I got a phone call that there was a problem with work that needed my immediate attention.
+I could have been upset.
+Instead, I readjusted, calling my friend to reschedule and then focusing on the issue.

 It’s okay to have a bad day; we occasionally do.
 Relish in the feelings of it, vent if it makes you feel good, and then move on.
 Let go and turn your focus on the next project, concern, or adventure.

-Sometimes, we need to swing off-center to hit our balance points.
-Developing our emotional fitness is the crucial element to inner stability.
-All it takes is a bounce-back attitude and willingness to flow.
+Sometimes, we need to swing off-center to reach our balance points.
+Developing emotional fitness is crucial to inner stability.
+All it takes is a bounce-back attitude and a willingness to flow.
+That’s the beauty of life.

 “What we achieve inwardly will change outer reality.”